Probing quantum effects with classical stochastic analogs

-On Fig. S\ref{fig:moments}, we represent a logarithmic plot of the final distribution of $\mathcal{N} =3000 $ simultaneous trajectories for different cases.
-We also show the fitting of the distribution with two models: the Ornstein-Uhlenbeck final distribution is fitted with a Gaussian distribution and the two other are fitted with a model of the form $P = p_1 e^{p_2x^2 + p_3x^4}$ which is a classical Maxwell-Boltzmann distribution in a quartic potential.
-We see that the McKean-Vlasov final distribution also enters this category, which means that the Bohm potential in this case also takes the form of a quartic-type potential.
-We also represent the first moments of the distributions to obtain more precise informations.
-We can note that the quantum and classical cases in a quartic potential (orange and blue lines) differs mostly by their respective variances, their kurtosis (describing their tailedness) are similar, departing noticeably from the Gaussian case.
+In Fig. \ref{fig:moments}, we represent a logarithmic plot of the final distribution of $\mathcal{N} =3000 $ simultaneous trajectories for three different cases: (i) classical process in a confining quartic potential, (ii) McKean-Vlasov process in a quartic potential, and (iii) classical Ornstein-Uhlenbeck process in a quadratic potential.
+We also show the fitting of the distribution with two models: the Ornstein-Uhlenbeck final distribution is fitted with a Gaussian distribution, while the other two cases are fitted with a model of the form $P = p_1 e^{p_2x^2 + p_3x^4}$, which is a classical Maxwell-Boltzmann distribution in a quartic potential.
+We see that the McKean-Vlasov final distribution also belongs to this category, which means that the Bohm potential in this case takes the form of a quartic-type potential.
+We also represent the first moments of the distributions in order to obtain more detailed information.
+We note that the quantum and classical cases in a quartic potential (orange and blue lines) differ mostly by their respective variances, whereas their kurtosis (describing their tailedness) are similar, departing noticeably from the Gaussian value.
 The skewnesses, as expected, are zero since all distributions are symmetrical.

-On Fig. S\ref{fig:DistFit} we represent the Bohm force in the quartic case, along with a third order polynomial fit and the Gaussian limit.
+In Fig. \ref{fig:DistFit} we represent the Bohm force in the quartic case, along with a third order polynomial fit and the Gaussian limit.
 We see that the agreement of the fit is good, showing that in this case again, the Bohm potential takes a form similar to the external potential.